Natural Treatments for Seasonal Affective Disorder

-There are many different ways to prevent and reduce the symptoms of SAD, one of the most popular means is through light therapy, also known as phototherapy.
-Since seasonal affective disorder occurs most often when the sun is down, it makes sense that if we provide light, then it may cure the condition.
-Especially since the light does affect the brain chemistry.
+There are many different ways to prevent and reduce the symptoms of SAD; one of the most popular means is light therapy, also known as phototherapy.
+Since seasonal affective disorder occurs most often when the sun is down, it makes sense that if we provide light, it may cure the condition since light affects brain chemistry.

 Despite this, phototherapy only works with some patients, but not all.

-It is important to note that not just any light will work, it must be a lamp that mimics the light produced by the sun.
-With just 15 to 90 minutes of light therapy a day, many people will begin to feel positive effects within two to four days.
-It is recommended to try this method for at least two weeks to see if it will help your mood, before determining if it will work for you.
+It is important to note that not just any light will work; it must be a lamp that mimics the light produced by the sun.
+With only 15 to 90 minutes of light therapy a day, many people will begin to feel positive effects within two to four days.
+It is recommended to try this method for at least two weeks to see if it will help your mood before determining if it will work for you.

 How well phototherapy works depends on the strength of the light used.
-When looking at light therapy lamps, take note of how many Lux it has.
+When looking at light therapy lamps, note how many Lux it has.
 Lux measures the amount of light given off.

-Powerful lamps have 10,000 Lux, while a less powerful, yet useful one will have 2,500 Lux.
-Keep in mind, you may have to sit in front of a 2,500 Lux light bulb longer than one that has 10,000 Lux.
+Powerful lamps have 10,000 Lux, while a less powerful yet useful one will have 2,500 Lux.
+Keep in mind; you may have to sit in front of a 2,500 Lux light bulb longer than one with 10,000 Lux.
 A regular household light bulb will produce within the range of 400-1,000 Lux, not enough to make a difference in the chemicals in your body.

-Due to a phototherapy lamp's power, you will not want to leave the lamp on for extended periods of time, since they will overheat.
+Due to a phototherapy lamp's power, you will not want to leave the light on for extended periods, since they will overheat.

-Although light therapy has become very popular over the years, some other common treatments are still quite effective that we should not underestimate.
+Although light therapy has become very popular over the years, some other standard treatments are still quite effective that we should not underestimate.

-Exercise is essential for full body health, including mental health.
+- Exercise is essential for full-body health, including mental health.
 Studies have shown that moderate exercise has benefited those who suffer from depression.
-Aerobic exercises, such as running or biking, will help raise endorphins, serotonin, dopamine, and adrenaline in your body, which all contribute to your feelings of happiness.
-Some feel yoga and meditation will have equal effects on Seasonal Affective Disorder.
+Aerobic activities, such as running or biking, will help raise endorphins, serotonin, dopamine, and adrenaline in your body, contributing to your feelings of happiness.
+Some feel yoga and meditation will have similar effects on Seasonal Affective Disorder.

-Find a Strong Support System.
-Some of us are blessed with a large supportive family, many of us are not.
-It is important to find those who you can lean on, whether it be church, friends, or other group.
+- Find a Strong Support System.
+Some of us have a large supportive family; many do not.
+It is essential to find those you can lean on, whether the church, friends or another group.

-Medication that is prescribed by your doctor, such as an antidepressant.
+- Medication prescribed by your doctor, such as an antidepressant, is sometimes necessary.
 Make sure your doctor is aware of any other treatments that you are doing, especially if they are herbal.

-Change your environment by opening your blinds, sit closer to your windows, add a skylight in your house.
+- Change your environment by opening your blinds, sitting closer to your windows, add a skylight in your house.

-Go outside.
-A half hour outdoors a day will provide your body with enough Vitamin D for your daily need.
-Even when it is cold or cloudy, your body will benefit from absorbing sun.
+- Go outside.
+A half-hour outdoors a day will provide your body with enough Vitamin D for your daily needs.
+Even when it is cold or cloudy, your body will benefit from absorbing the sun.

-- St John's Wort - most commonly recommended dose is 900 mg daily (300 mg taken 3 times a day or 450 mg taken twice a day).
+- St John's Wort - the most commonly recommended dose is 900 mg daily (300 mg taken three times a day or 450 mg taken twice a day).